Jambudvīpa: In Buddhism

-Yuan Dynasty depiction of Mount Meru surrounded by the four continents.
+Yuan dynasty depiction of Mount Meru surrounded by the four continents.

 The Buddhist cosmology divides the (circle of the earth) into three separate levels: Kāmadhātu (Desire realm), Rūpadhātu (Form realm), and Ārūpyadhātu (Formless realm).
 In the Kāmadhātu is located Mount Meru (Sumeru), which is said to be surrounded by four island-continents.
 The southernmost island is called Jambudvīpa.
 The other three continents of Buddhist accounts around Sumeru are not accessible to humans from Jambudvīpa.
 Jambudvīpa is shaped like a triangle with a blunted point facing south, somewhat like the Indian subcontinent.
 In its center is a gigantic Jambu tree from which the continent takes its name, meaning "Jambu Island".

 Jambudipa, one of the four Mahādīpas, or great continents, which are included in the Cakravāla "cosmos" and are ruled by a cakravartin.
 They are grouped round Mount Sumeru.
 In Jambudvīpa is Himavā with its eighty-four thousand peaks, its lakes, mountain ranges, etc.

 This continent derives its name from the Jambu-tree (also called Naga) which grows there, its trunk fifteen yojanas in girth, its outspreading branches fifty yojanas in length, its shade one hundred yojanas in extent and its height one hundred yojanas (Vin.i.30; SNA.ii.443; Vsm.i.205f; Sp.i.119, etc.) On account of this tree, Jambudīpa is also known as Jambusanda (SN.vs.552; SNA.i.121).
 The continent is ten thousand yojanas in extent; of these ten thousand, four thousand are covered by the ocean, three thousand by the Himālaya mountains, while three thousand are inhabited by men (SNA.ii.437; UdA.300).

 Jambudvīpa is the region where the humans live and is the only place where a being may become enlightened by being born as a human being.
 It is in Jambudvīpa that one may receive the gift of Dharma and come to understand the Four Noble Truths, the Noble Eightfold Path and ultimately realize the liberation from the cycle of life and death.
-Another reference is from the Buddhist text, the Mahāvaṃsa, where the emperor Ashoka's son Mahinda, after becoming a Bhikku, introduces himself to King Devanampiya Tissa of Anuradhapura (Anuradhapura being the then capital city of the independent island found at the tip of India, now known as Sri Lanka) as from Jambudvipa, referring to what is now the Indian subcontinent.
+Another reference is from the Buddhist text, the Mahāvaṃsa, where the emperor Ashoka's son Mahinda, after becoming a Bhikku, introduces himself to King Devanampiya Tissa of Anuradhapura (Anuradhapura being then capital city of what is now known as Sri Lanka) as from Jambudvipa, referring to what is now the Indian subcontinent.
 This is described in the Kṣitigarbha Bodhisattva Pūrvapraṇidhāna Sūtra in Mahayana Buddhism.